-UniCredit is a pan-European Commercial Bank with a unique service offering in Italy, Germany, Central and Eastern Europe.
-Our Purpose is to empower communities to progress, delivering the best-in-class for all stakeholders, unlocking the potential of our clients and our people across Europe.
+UniCredit is a pan-European Bank with a unique service offering in Italy, Germany, Austria, and Central and Eastern Europe.
+Our Purpose is to empower communities to progress, delivering the best-in-class solutions and services for all stakeholders, unlocking the potential for our clients and our people across Europe.